Samizo-AITL/ai-control-safety-package/index.md

 ## License

-Provided for **design reference and discussion only**.
+This repository is provided for **design reference and discussion purposes only**.

+- Reading, discussion, and internal evaluation are permitted.
-Commercial use or product implementation requires prior written agreement.
+- Commercial use, redistribution, or implementation in products or services requires prior written agreement.

 This is **not** an open-source software license.

 ---

 ## Discussions

-For questions and architectural discussion:
+For design questions, clarification, or architectural discussion:

 💬 **[GitHub Discussions](https://github.com/Samizo-AITL/ai-control-safety-package/discussions)**

+This is the primary place for:
+- Design-level questions
+- Go / Conditional Go / No-Go judgment discussion
+- Safety boundary interpretation